Photoworks: For anyone who isn’t familiar with your work, could you briefly describe how you came to photography?

 For more on Carlos’s work, click here.

-For other Ideas on Talent series, click here.
+For other articles in our Ideas on Talent series, click here.